 Are traffic violations criminal offenses?
 The short answer is that sometimes they are and sometimes they aren’t.
+If you’re unsure about the implications of a traffic violation, consulting with our Dayton traffic lawyer can provide clarity.
 Obviously, offenses like vehicular homicide and vehicular manslaughter are criminal traffic violations.

 Almost as obviously, violations like running a stop sign are not crimes, at least for first offenders.